Turn claim-level answer traces into production metrics, actionable alerts, privacy-safe debugging records, and reproducible incident evidence.

 3abstentions=3

-Quality is the first invariant here, but customers also notice sluggish answers.
+Quality is the first invariant here, but operators also notice sluggish answers.
 For a streamed response:

 Be precise with token arithmetic.
 If TTFT marks arrival of the first token, only output_tokens - 1 tokens arrive in the time after TTFT.
 Counting all output tokens in that interval slightly overstates throughput.